Arrata-TTRPG/Arrata-TTRPG/src/sections/characters.typ

 === Quirks

-Alongside Core Stats, choosing what Quirks a character has
+Alongside Core Stats, choosing what Quirks a character has is extremely important.
+There are a few paths, but ultimately it is up to the Player to build their character appropriately for the story and setting.

+There are no definite rules on how many Quirks a character should have, but a very good starting point is to have up to 5 Quirks, and at least 1 in each category.

 === Major Skills